Friday, December 29, 2023

 Saturday, December 16, 2023

-Putin's Delusions
+Putin's Fantasy

-Putin has created a world of delusion which is totally detached from reality, but in which all Russians must believe.
+Putin has created a world of delusion and fantasy which is totally detached from reality, but in which all Russians must believe.
 In this imagined world, his obsession with gaining total control over Ukraine, means that the west, who is against this idea, wants to destroy not just his ambition, but all of Russia, and to prove this, facts and truths are either ignored, distorted or presented out of context to maintain and up hold the delusion.
 However, the longer this goes on, the more and facts and truths arise, making it ever more difficult for the delusion to be maintained.
 Eventually, there will be so much evidence against the delusion, that one day reality will come crashing down upon Putin.

 One of the principal delusions of Putin’s invasion of Ukraine is to de-nazisify Ukraine.
 After nearly two years of war, how many Nazis has he found?
 How many have been brought to trial?
 What evidence has been uncovered?
 I’ve seen nothing in the news, so in this respect, isn't his war a complete failure?